Japanese Bridge

 The Japanese Bridge (Vietnamese: Chùa Cầu, lit.
-Buddhist Temple Bridge) is a footbridge with a temple atop, located in Hội An, Quảng Nam Province, Vietnam.
+Buddhist Temple Bridge) is a footbridge with a temple atop, located in Hội An, Da Nang, Vietnam.
 It dates from the late 16th century by Japanese merchantmen but successive renovations and repairs on the bridge have occurred throughout the period to the modern day.

 Description

 The footbridge is 18 meters long and 3 meters wide.
 A small temple sits on the north end of the bridge, with the entrance in middle of the bridge overlooking the water.
 The two bridgeheads are built with bricks with two spans each, while the middle portion of the bridge has five spans placed on brick pillars going into the water.
 The building frame is made of wood and utilizes three separate, but integrated roof systems for the three portions of the bridge.

 The bridge's temple has ornate decor, including porcelain bowls used to cap the ends of the roof tiles and statues of a monkey and a dog (the monkey god and the dog god are the two gods who control Namazu in Japanese folklore).
 Chữ Hán can be found throughout the bridge and temple, including "Lai Viễn Kiều" in front of the entrance of the temple.
 The temple historically has been an altar to Trấn Vũ with an annual festival dedicated to the deity on the 20th day of the 7th lunar month.